grisottom/ansible-docker-rh/README.md

 ### Did it work out?

-The software installed by Ansible are Apache web server and a javascript chess application on that web server.
+The software installed by Ansible are Apache web server and a javascript chess application on that server.

 You can assert that Apache is running by accessing [```"http://web.localhost"```](http://web.localhost).